 J-1 Scholar Employment

 As a J-1 scholar (Professor, Research Scholar, Short-Term Scholar or Specialist), your employment in the U.S. is limited to the position described on your DS-2019 form.
-The occasional lecture or short-term consultation is permitted, but only with prior written approval from your J-1 Alternate/Responsible Officer, who represents your J-1 sponsor and issues your DS-2019 forms.
+Occasional lectures or short-term consultations are allowed but require prior written approval.
+Your J-1 Alternate/Responsible Officer, who represents your J-1 sponsor and issues your DS-2019 forms, must grant this approval.

 Request for permission

-A request for permission to accept incidental employment will be considered if the activity is directly related to the objectives of your J-1 scholar program, if it is incidental to your primary program activities and if it will not delay the completion of your J-1 scholar program.
+A request to accept incidental employment will be considered if the activity is directly related to your J-1 scholar program objectives.
+It must also be secondary to your primary program activities and must not delay your program completion.

 To obtain authorization for incidental employment, you must present the following to your J-1 Alternate/Responsible Officer:

-1. A letter of offer from the prospective employer describing the terms and conditions of the proposed employment, including the duration, the number of hours, the field or subject, the amount of compensation and a description of the activity for which you are being hired.
+- A letter of offer from the prospective employer must outline the terms and conditions of the proposed employment.
+This includes the duration, number of hours, field or subject, compensation amount and a description of the activity for which you are being hired.

-2. A letter from your department head or supervisor that recommends the activity and explains how it is directly related to your principal activity and how it would enhance your J-1 scholar program.
+- You must provide a letter from your department head or supervisor recommending the activity.
+It should explain how the activity relates to your principal work and enhances your J-1 scholar program.

 All scholars must receive permission for incidental employment prior to participation.
 ISSC cannot retroactively approve a past activity.